Transform Your Space with a Stylish French Cleat Wall

 Attach the matching cleat to a piece of plywood, then build whatever holder you need onto that plywood.
 Shelves, hooks, bins, tool racks — anything you can build can hang on the cleat system.

 I’ve made holders for chisels, clamps, power tools, spray cans, and sandpaper.
-Each one took 15 minutes or less.
+Each one took maybe 15 minutes or less.
+That’s what makes French cleat systems endearing to us woodworkers — every holder is a fun little mini-project.

-Traditional pegboard limits you to specific hook sizes and placements.
-French cleats let you customize everything.
-Tool gets upgraded?
+Traditional pegboard limits you to specific hook sizes and hole placements.
+French cleats let you customize everything from scratch.
+Tool gets upgraded to a bigger model?
 Make a new holder.
-Workflow changes?
-Move things around.
+Workflow changes because you rearranged your machines?
+Move things around in five minutes.

 The weight capacity is excellent too.
-I hang my cordless tool charger station, belt sander, and a full set of clamps without worry.
-The system can handle it.
+I hang my cordless tool charger station, belt sander, and a full set of bar clamps without any worry.
+The system handles serious weight as long as you’re into studs.

 People use French cleats in garages for sports equipment, in kitchens for pot racks, in offices for modular shelving.
-Once you understand the system, applications are everywhere.
+Once you understand the system, you’ll start seeing applications everywhere.
+My neighbor saw mine and immediately built one in his garage for gardening tools.
+The concept is that good.

 David Chen